 Influencer marketing is big business because consumers trust advice from social media influencers when making purchasing decisions.
 It’s no wonder brands are expected to spend $9.29 billion on influencer marketing in 2025.

-While there’s no guarantee they’ll share your products, you’ll only pay for product manufacturing costs and shipping fees—a small price if an influencer shouts out your small business to their loyal audience.
+While there’s no guarantee they’ll share your products, you’ll pay only for product manufacturing costs and shipping fees—a small price if an influencer shouts out your small business to their loyal audience.

 “I gifted [one influencer] two Tur-Shirts and her kids loved them,” Terri-Anne says.
 “It was heartwarming, and the orders started to flood in.
 I had an influx of orders over the weekend totaling £1,300 of sales.”